 Students are also able to attend the Games Development Workshop – a weekly meet-up where you can discuss your own game or demo ideas that you want to develop beyond the games being created as part of the course.
 You can get helpful feedback from your fellow students as well as additional support to implement your ideas.
 It is also an opportunity to showcase your games and develop your portfolio to show potential employers.

 The assessment strategy for the programme varies to ensure the most appropriate method for each specific module and subject area.
 Modules are assessed through a combination of methods, such as formal examinations, practical programming assignments, written assignments, technical reports, presentations, in-class tests, peer assessments and case studies.

 Employability & Careers

 Real world experience is obtained as part of your study through optional sandwich year placements and industrial internships.
-Over the past few years, our computing/IT students have been successful in obtaining placements in nationally competitive schemes with Microsoft, HP, General Electric and the Met Office..
+Over the past few years, our computing/IT students have been successful in obtaining placements in nationally competitive schemes with Microsoft, HP, IBM, General Electric and the Met Office.

 On successful completion of this degree programme, there are also further taught postgraduate study options across computing and information systems here at Cardiff Met, as well as research and PhD programmes.

 Contextual offer: See our